 Residency requirements for municipal emergency services personnel, in particular, are obsolete.
 Modern transportation and communication systems and mutual aid agreements among municipalities make it possible to ensure that highly trained and experienced personnel are available at all times to answer an emergency call.
-In fact, according to the California Western Law Review article, "The erratic borders of modern-day cities and other governmental units often result in an employee being closer to his work site if he lives outside the governmental unit that employs him than if he was living within the unit."
-Further, it often is easier for a municipality to call in on-duty personnel from neighboring municipalities under mutual aid agreements than it is to find offduty personnel who work and live within the municipality's borders.
-In circumstances in which a maximum response time of five minutes means the difference between life and death, it would be ludicrous for a municipality to waste valuable time searching for its own personnel at restaurants, ball parks, and shopping malls.
+In fact, due to the erratic borders of some cities and other governmental units, an employee might be closer to his or her work site if he or she lives outside the governmental unit that employs him or her than if the employee were living within the unit.
+Further, it often is easier for a municipality to call in on-duty personnel from neighboring municipalities under mutual aid agreements than it is to find off-duty personnel who work and live within the municipality's borders.
+In circumstances in which a maximum response time of five minutes means the difference between life and death, it is ludicrous for a municipality to waste valuable time searching for its own personnel at restaurants, ball parks, and shopping malls, which may or may not be located in the employing municipality anyway.

 Response: Although mutual aid pacts may sufficiently provide for police and fire protection, other services provided by some municipalities, such as water and sewer lines, are not subject to mutual aid agreements.
-Having water maintenance workers close at hand when a sewer backed up or a water main failed could be of great benefit to the community.
+Having water maintenance workers close at hand when a sewer backs up or a water main fails is of great benefit to the community.

 In addition, close proximity alone may not always be the most significant factor in having a residency requirement.
-Some municipalities value the importance of their employees' being seen as members of the community in which they serve, and not just as daily commuters, particularly with police officers, fire fighters, and administrators.
+Some municipalities consider it important that their employees be seen as members of the community in which they serve, and not just as daily commuters, particularly with police officers, fire fighters, and administrators.

 Residency requirements often are covered in the collective bargaining process, which provides the opportunity to negotiate changes in the standards as deemed appropriate by a local government and the respective bargaining units.
 Thus, current and prospective employees know of the residency requirements when they accept terms of employment with the municipalities, and the employees may receive other benefits in exchange for submitting to residency requirements.
-The bill would arbitrarily and unilaterally affect future collective bargaining agreements, whose terms should be settled during negotiations between the parties and not by the Legislature.
+By setting a residency standard of at least 20 miles, the bill will arbitrarily and unilaterally affect future collective bargaining agreements, whose terms should be settled during negotiations between the parties and not by the State.